-DRP amended the zoning code to implement State law AB 551 Urban Agriculture Incentives Zone.
-This ordinance provides procedures to incentivize growing local foods on private property and was adopted by the Board in April 2016.
+DRP amended the zoning code to implement the state law AB 551, the Urban Agriculture Incentive Zones Act.
+This ordinance provides procedures to incentivize growing local foods on private property and was adopted by the Board of Supervisors in April 2016.